LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker & Lattice QCD

 OpenQCD is a very advanced code to run lattice simulations

 Scaling performance as a function of the cores for the computation of application of the Dirac operator to a spinor field.

-Scaling performance as a function of the cores for the computation of application of the Dirac operator to a spinor field.